 Swabian Alb is famous for its beautiful landscape, but not many realize it offers a fascinating insight into a time when mammals wandered through the valleys and people in cellars.

 The Alb Valley Cycle Route crosses the most beautiful scenery of the Swabian Alb, mainly on well-kept asparagus cycle paths and paths.
 The route is marked by typical juniper, prehistoric rock formations and mysterious cellars of the region.

-There are a lot of unbelievable finds from stone age in Vogelherd Archaeology Park waiting to be discovered, while in the Valley of Eselsburg the imagination is never missed by unbelievable rock formations.
-The route continues through the nature park near Herbrechtingen and continues to the discovery grounds in Giengen-Hürben at Charlottenhöhle.
+There are a lot of unbelievable finds from the stone age in Vogelherd Archaeology Park waiting to be discovered, while in the Valley of Eselsburg the imagination is never missed by unbelievable rock formations.
+The route continues through the nature park near Herbrechtingen and to the discovery grounds in Giengen-Hürben at Charlottenhöhle.
 Hills, sometimes steep climbs in places.

 Aller Cycling Route

 For about 330 kilometres, the Aller Cycle Route goes by the largest confluence on the Weser River, with lots of possibilities for leisure trips along the way.
 Not to mention the untouched natural areas and unique museums.

 The predominantly flat road is mainly car-free and takes the river back to its source from the estuary of the Weser river.
 A route to Hohenwarthe near Magdeburg is an alternative path that leads cyclists to the Elbe River.

 And there’s much to see along the way, including the Verden equestrian town, whose tournaments and horse shows have gained fame.
 Another popular attraction is the former Royal Seat of Celle with over 500 wooden buildings in its Old Town.
 In the automotive centres of the Autostadt, and in Phaeno, the experimentation centre, Wolfsburg is a must-visit town.

 Allgäu Cycling Route